akk29/akk29/README.md

 - ⚡ Fun fact: ...
 -->

-* I am a Computer Programmer.
+* I am a Software Engineer.
 Interested in Solving Complex Problems using Computer Programs. :)